nikhilrstg18/iq/javascript/dsa.md

 15. If you interviewer is happy with your code, interview usually ends here.
 It's common that interviewer usually asks extension questions, like
     a.
 How will you handle the problem if the whole input is too large to fit into memory?
 Start talking about the Space Complexity

-❓ *Do I Need to go through this kind of analysis to solve problem in everyday life ?*
+❓ *Do I need to go through this kind of analysis to solve problem in everyday life ?*

 - **No**, above points demonstrate the thought process the good developers have, and what companies are looking for.